Getting your Trinity Audio player ready... |

 395 | 6 |

-If you’re familiar with the percentile rankings for the GMAT version administered before November 2023, you can see that the GMAT percentiles are significantly different.
+If you’re familiar with the old GMAT percentiles or the percentile rankings for the GMAT version administered before November 2023, you can see that the current GMAT percentiles are significantly different.

-For example, a Total Score of 760+ on the previous GMAT put test-takers in the top 1% (99th percentile) for that exam.
+For example, a total score of 760+ on the legacy GMAT put test takers in the top 1% (99th percentile) for that exam.
 However, on the post-2023 GMAT, scores as low as 715 are in the top 1%.

 So, what does this shift indicate?
-Well, these rankings indicate that it is markedly harder for test-takers to score 705 on the post-2023 version than to score 700-710 on the previous GMAT.
-In other words, although there are fewer questions on the new GMAT, those questions appear to be more difficult overall.
+Well, these rankings indicate that it is markedly harder for test takers to score 705 on the post-2023 version than it was to score 700-710 on the previous GMAT.
+In other words, although there are fewer questions on the new GMAT, those questions may be more difficult overall.
+Or it could be that the scoring algorithm has been significantly overhauled.

 KEY FACT:

-There is an indication that the post-2023 GMAT will feature more difficult questions overall.
+There is an indication that the post-2023 GMAT features more difficult questions overall.

 If you’re interested in comparing the pre- and post-2023 GMAT percentiles, have a look at GMAC’s score concordance table.